KennedyOwinoJnr/Multilingual-Whisper-ASR-Fine-Tuning/README.md

 3. **Authentication errors**:
    - Ensure your Hugging Face token has write permissions
    - Check network connectivity to Hugging Face/Weights & Biases servers

+4. **Interrupted training**:
+   - Simply rerun the same command - the checkpointing system will automatically resume from where it left off
+   - If the SQLite database is corrupted (rare), remove the `[output_dir]/checkpoints/checkpoints.db` file and restart